 The federal program only grants PEUC benefits to individuals actively searching for work.
 The CARES Act also stipulates that states should be more flexible in regards to this requirement if the individual cannot search for work due to COVID-19-related restrictions or illness.

 Pandemic Unemployment Assistance (PUA)

 PUA offers emergency unemployment assistance to workers who’ve either exhausted their state unemployment benefits, or who don’t have access to regular state UI benefits.
 Eligible individuals include self-employed workers, gig workers, independent contractors, freelancers, those looking for part-time work and workers who don’t have the work history to qualify for state UI.
-The program provides up to 39 weeks of assistance for eligible workers, and it expires on Dec.
-31, 2020, unless an extension is approved.
+The program provides up to 39 weeks of assistance for eligible workers, and it was set to expire on Dec.
+31, 2020, before President Trump signed the bill extending the program.

 To gain eligibility for PUA, you’ll need to prove you are partially or fully unemployed or you are unable or unavailable to work because:

 - You have the symptoms of COVID-19 and are seeking a diagnosis.